ehcloninger/ericcloninger.com/_posts/2026-03-01-vaultwarden-on-proxmox-with-tailscale-https.md

 the services on Proxmox to the open Internet, just those where I need to be able to access the information using a mobile app over secure connections.

-For this project, I'm NOT going to use Nginx and CloudFlare.
+Having said that, for this project, I'm NOT going to use Nginx and CloudFlare.
 I explicitly do NOT want to take a chance that a stray CVE or missed setting will give someone my passwords.
 But, I want the type of convenience they provide in having HTTPS and DNS.

 That's where Tailscale comes in.